JONSASSE/432-2018/projects/project1/README.md

 Your presentation in Task 11 needs to land on a single, final model, using *both* statistical and non-statistical considerations to make a decision.
 Your presentation may need to explore other models, but this should be done as a way of helping us understand the reasons for your final selection, not as a way of impressing us with the amount of effort you've put into the project.
 We're interested in clarity, and demonstrated understanding of variation, but not volume.

 1. A fitted model using `glm` including an assessment of confidence intervals associated with the (exponentiated) fitted coefficients.
-2. A fitted model using `lrm` including an assessment of summary statistics like Nagelkerke R^2^, C and the Brier score, and an overall likelihood ratio test.
+2. A fitted model using `lrm` including an assessment of summary statistics like Nagelkerke R-square, C and the Brier score, and an overall likelihood ratio test.
 3. A summary plot of predictor effects with meaningful confidence intervals, appropriately interpreted.
 4. A graph (perhaps with a table as well) showing predictions for new observations of interest.
-5. A Spearman $\rho^2$ plot leading to an analysis incorporating non-linear predictor terms, an assessment of whether those non-linear terms are helpful, and if so, a nomogram to help illustrate the effect of non-linear predictors on your outcome.
+5. A Spearman rho-square plot leading to an analysis incorporating non-linear predictor terms, an assessment of whether those non-linear terms are helpful, and if so, a nomogram to help illustrate the effect of non-linear predictors on your outcome.
 6. Actually, a nomogram is useful in logistic regression (especially if it describes fitted probabilities) even if you don't include any non-linear predictors.
 7. An effort to validate the summary statistics of your model or models, perhaps with a backwards stepwise approach baked in to validate variable selection at the same time, but also perhaps not.
 8. An effort to describe how well your model is calibrated, and where predicted values are more or less trustworthy as a result.